andrewShillito/mobile-flashcards/README.md

 ## Tab Navigator Routes

 1. Home - view a list of your flashcard decks.
+    - *limit view by category - category editing coming soon*
-    - *Touch to open a side bar with buttons for viewing the deck, editing the deck, and starting a quiz.*
+    - *Touch decks to open a side bar with buttons for viewing the deck, editing the deck, and starting a quiz*
 2. New - create new decks by inputting an un-used title

 ## Stack Navigator Routes